dp119/pypractice/docker.md

 # <h2> What is Docker image?

-The Docker image help to create Docker containers.
+The Docker image is a (immutable) file used to create Docker containers.
 You can create the Docker image with the build command.
 Due to this, it creates a container that starts when it begins to run.
 Every docker images are stored in the Docker registry.